Vita Vea*, NT, Washington

-Height: 6-4.
+Height: 6-3.
 Weight: 295.
 Arm: 33.75.
 Hand: 10.5.
 Projected 40 Time: 5.24.
-Projected Round (2018): 3-5.
-11/18/17: Phillips has turned himself into a NFL prospect with a solid senior season.
-He has 73 tackles with 12.5 tackles for a loss, five sacks and two forced fumbles this year.
-In speaking with a director of college scouting who has been scouting at Stanford, they felt that Phillips is a mid-rounder.
-He said that Phillips struggles with double teams and has limitations as a pass rusher for the NFL that push him down, but he thinks Phillips is a good run stuffer for the next level.
-They said his game similar to former Stanford nose tackle David Parry.
+Projected Round (2018): 2-4.
+2/3/18: Phillips turned himself into a NFL prospect with a tremendous senior season.
+He had 103 tackles with 17 tackles for a loss, 7.5 sacks and two forced fumbles for the year.
+In speaking with a director of college scouting who was scouting at Stanford, they felt that Phillips is a mid-rounder.
+They said that Phillips struggles with double teams and has limitations as a pass-rusher for the NFL that push him down, but they think Phillips is a good run stuffer for the next level.
+They said his game is similar to former Stanford nose tackle David Parry.
 Others will probably grade Phillips higher.

 As a junior, Phillips had 46 tackles with 9.5 tackles for a loss and 6.5 sacks.
 He missed his sophomore season with an injury after backing up as a freshman.

 B.J.
 Hill, NT, N.C.
 State

 Height: 6-3.
 Weight: 321.
 Arm: 32.35.
 Hand: 10.38.
 Projected 40 Time: 5.17.
 Projected Round (2018): 3-5.
 4/25/18: Hill had a good workout at the combine and helped himself by illustrating his athleticism.
-Hill was part of a talented defensive line for the Wolfpack, and all four their starters are future NFL contributors.
+Hill was part of a talented defensive line for the Wolfpack, and all four of their 2017 starters are future NFL contributors.
 Hill is a tough run defender at the point of attack who is tough to move and reliable to fill his gap.
-In 2017, the senior has 42 tackles with one sack and three passes batted.
+The senior recorded 57 tackles with 5.5 for a loss, three sacks and three passes batted in 2017.
 As a junior, he totaled 39 tackles with 2.5 for a loss, one sack, one forced fumble and three passes batted.
 Hill contributed 50 tackles as a sophomore with 3.5 sacks and 40 tackles as a freshman with 1.5 sacks.